Summer Safety Tips For Older Adults

 Keep Hydrated

-Older adults have increased vulnerability to dehydration because of physical changes that come with aging, and some older adults may be less aware of thirst.
-If you’re taking a walk or going for a drive, remember to pack plenty of water, and drink it often.
+Older adults have increased vulnerability to dehydration because of physical changes that come with aging and some older adults may be less aware of thirst.
+Drink plenty of liquids, such as water, fruit or vegetable juices, or drinks that contain electrolytes.
+Avoid alcohol and caffeinated beverages.
+If your doctor has told you to limit your liquids, ask what you should do when it is very hot.
+If you’re taking a walk or going for a drive, remember to pack plenty of water and drink it often.
 Drink more water than you think you need.

 Stay in Touch